How to have class discussions with elementary students

 And as a follow-up, why not have students create their own comic strip showcasing their chosen superpower to make the most of the creative power generated by this discussion?

 We hope you find our resource suggestions for younger learners helpful!
-If you don’t find what you’re looking for in our templates library, you can quickly create your own Kialo Edu discussion from scratch.
+If you don’t find what you’re looking for in our templates library, you can quickly create your free Kialo Edu discussion from scratch.

 When it comes to these activities, we know younger learners have different needs and considerations to older students, and we’d love you to share your tips on what worked well for you with your younger students.
 Please get in touch on social media, or directly at feedback@kialo-edu.com